Eshco93/dxlAPRS-SHUE/README.md

 This is where this extension of dxlAPRS comes in to play.
 It takes the telemetry data provided by dxlAPRS and uploads it to the [SondeHub Tracker](https://sondehub.org/) database.
 ## Theory of Operation
 At its core, dxlAPRS is a so-called toolchain, i.e. a collection of independent tools that are chained together.
-The tools communicate with each other using UDP ports.
+The tools communicate with each other mostly using UDP ports.
 The following diagram shows the structure of an exemplary dxlAPRS-based radiosonde receiver station.

 <p align="center"><img src="https://user-images.githubusercontent.com/34800304/215233027-d883527e-3c72-4d19-a35f-24ec19f22adc.png" width=70% height=70%></p>